FyDininno/ObsidianOnline/content/Self/My Thoughts/Sayings.md

 Empathy is the true gift of humanity.
 Those without it don't ever live.

 The battle of ideas determines the morality of the future.

+Everybody's got to fight their own fight.

+Put shit in, get shit out.

+Demolish your ideological enemies.